dailymuse/mithril-coat/README.md

 <view name="view.subview" args="{state: state.subview}" />
 ```

-The $el for the view is automatically created and bounded by mithril coat.
+The $el for the view is automatically created and bounded by Mithril Coat.